vishwakarma09/ChatScript/WIKI/ChatScript-Multiple-Bots.md

 ## Shared Facts

-`Share` â€“ Normally, if you have multiple bots, they all talk independently to the user.
+`Share` – Normally, if you have multiple bots, they all talk independently to the user.
 What one learns or says is not available to the other bots.
 It is possible to create a collection of bots that all can hear what has been said and share information.
 Share on a topic means that all bots will have common access/modification of a topic's state.
 So if